 Committees provide structure to the work of the congregation, while also offering spaces for discussing important issues, like religious education, race, and social justice.
 Some committees are closed to visitors, due to the nature of the work they do.
 But most welcome anyone to attend and join.

 Click on the name of the committee to see a description or email the committee coordinators or members.
 Meetings should be listed in the Events Calendar.
-(If you are a committee chair and you do not see your meetings listed in the Events Calendar, please list it using our Events Submission Form.)

 The mission of the Architectural and Historical Review Committee is to protect and preserve the architectural integrity of the Church buildings and their contents by reviewing and evaluating all proposed repairs, renovations and improvements to the physical plant and recommending needed restoration/improvement projects, and to make accessible the rich history of the church through the preservation, arrangement, and description of the church’s surviving documentary and artifact materials.

 This body controls and directs legal and financial affairs of the church.
 In addition, the Board of Trustees thinks long-term, leading the congregation in planning for a robust and sustainable future.
 Members and friends of the church are welcome to attend meetings.